craftercms/docs/source/system-administrators/activities/kubernetes/simple-kubernetes-deployment.rst

 consists of one Authoring Pod, one Delivery Pod and one Elasticsearch Pod, and it's mainly intended for development and testing, not for production.

 ..
-TODO: Update screens and text once https://github.com/craftercms/craftercms/issues/5285 is done
+TODO: Revisit and update screens and text once https://github.com/craftercms/craftercms/issues/5285 is done

 |